Here’s exactly how to store dahlia bulbs for winter and tips for replanting them in spring.

 You can also trim the stems all the way back, leaving only an inch or two.

 The eyes aren’t always visible in the fall.
-If you can’t find any, wait until spring to divide the tubers when the eyes start to sprout.
+If you can’t find any, wait until spring to grow dahlias when the eyes start to sprout.

 Many gardeners will also put some kind of fungicide powder on their dahlia bulbs before storing them away for winter to further prevent rotting.
 Sulfur dust is a popular choice because it’s suitable for organic gardening.